KnisterPeter/smaller-dev-server/README.md

 configured requests to process javascript, css and images.
 It uses [Smaller](https://github.com/KnisterPeter/Smaller) to utilize all the tools to process resources.

+This enables frontend developers to build upon all the cool frontend dev tools while don't conflict with the server-side development build-tools.
+Also allow prototype development with easy reuse in development later on without change in technology.

 ![](http://knisterpeter.github.io/smaller-dev-server/Smaller%20Development%20Server%20Architecture%20Chart.svg)

 Configuration / Commandline Parameter